learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 ## Conclusion

 Congrats!
-You can now Read existing data from the database with a `GET` request, Create new data using a `POST` request, and update existing data with a `PATCH` request!
+You can now Read existing data from the database with a `GET` request, Create new data using a `POST` request, and Update existing data with a `PATCH` request!
 There's just one more request we need to discuss before we're able to implement full CRUD - `DELETE` requests.